kitnil/awesome/README.md

 - [suggest.el](https://github.com/Wilfred/suggest.el) - discover elisp functions that do what you want
 - [helpful](https://github.com/Wilfred/helpful) - A better Emacs *help* buffer
 - [insert-shebang](https://github.com/psachin/insert-shebang) - An extension to insert shebang line for GNU Emacs
-- [discover-my-major](https://github.com/steckerhalter/discover-my-major) - Discover key bindings and their meaning for the current Emacs major mode
 - [imp.el](https://github.com/netguy204/imp.el) - Impatient html mode.
 See your changes in the browser as you type
 - [ggg](https://github.com/kensanata/ggg) - Gmail, Gnus and GPG
 - [frames-only-mode](https://github.com/davidshepherd7/frames-only-mode) - Make emacs play nicely with tiling window managers by setting it up to use frames rather than windows